Skip to main content

 Outlook for frontotemporal dementia

-How quickly frontotemporal dementia gets worse varies from person to person and is very hard to predict.
+How quickly frontotemporal dementia gets worse varies from person to person.
+It is very difficult to predict.

-People with the condition can become socially isolated as the illness progresses.
-They may not want to spend time in the company of others, or may behave in rude or insulting ways.
+People with the disease can become socially isolated as the illness progresses.
+They may not want to spend time in the company of others, or may behave in rude ways.

 If you or a loved one has been diagnosed with dementia, remember you're not alone.
 There are supports in your community that can help you live with dementia.